uppedtrout/Better-config/README.md

 Looking neither right nor left
 Walking in front and behind
 They went with ISHTAR from the Gate of GANZIR
-Out of the Netherworld they accompanied herDownloaded from www.holybooks.com And ERESHKIGAL
+Out of the Netherworld they accompanied her
+And ERESHKIGAL
 Scorned Queen of the Abyss Wherein All Are Drowned Pronounced a Curse Solemn and Powerful